dethebera/100-days-of-Data-Science/README.md

 # Day 2 to 10  - Programming for DS (Basic)

-If you are already well versed in python.
-I would still suggest you complete [this](https://www.kaggle.com/learn/python) course which is free and will help you warm up for the journey ahead.

 Now, If you have no clue about python and how to get started well no worries, there are plenty of resources online and I'll  set you on the right path.
 Let's get started.

 1. Python Basics - Start from 0 - [Link](https://www.youtube.com/watch?v=z2k9Jh3jDVU&list=PLWKjhJtqVAbkmRvnFmOd4KhDdlK1oIq23) - 2 Hours <br>